-Meaningful Birthday Traditions wasn’t something I ever thought before I had kids.
-But right after we had my daughter’s first birthday we made up our minds to simplify kids’ birthdays.
-After celebrating her second birthday we thought we made the best decision EVER!
+Meaningful Birthday Traditions weren't something I ever thought before I had kids.
+But right after we had my daughter's 1st birthday my hubby and I made up our minds to simplify kids' birthdays.
+So after celebrating her 2nd birthday we both agreed it was the best decision EVER!

 It was a huge difference between those 2 parties.
 The first one was full of stress, planning, pinning on Pinterest, worrying, budget managing and overall not happy feelings.
 I barely remember THE PARTY!

 The second birthday was a big progress and a much 'healthier' celebration.